Claims in El Chapo case highlight perils of ‘Googling juror’

 But convincing Cogan that the misconduct was real and that it is enough to order a new trial is a long shot, said former federal prosecutor Michael J. Stern.

-“The judge will have to decide whether there was a reasonable possibility that the information could have affected the jury’s verdict,” Stein said.
+“The judge will have to decide whether there was a reasonable possibility that the information could have affected the jury’s verdict,” Stern said.

 Either way, Lichtman said, the revelations surrounding the panel that convicted his client are “sad and distressing.”